ramda/ramda/CONTRIBUTING.md

         $ git checkout -b <branch>

 3. Add new functions as separate source files in src/.
-If the function is used these functions elsewhere and in curried form, then place the implementation in src/internal.
+If the function is used by ramda functions elsewhere in uncurried form, then place the implementation in src/internal (see src/internal/_map.js as an example).

+    NOTE: The file `dist/ramda.js` is **generated**.
+Any changes to it will be overridden.

 4. Make one or more atomic commits.
 Each commit should have a descriptive commit message, wrapped at 72 characters.
 Include unit tests if adding